camunda/camunda-docs-manual/content/update/minor/77-to-78/index.md

 # Failed Jobs Retry Configuration

-There is no need any more of enabling the retry time cycle configuration for failed jobs.
+It's no longer necessary to enable the retry time cycle configuration for failed jobs.
 This is the default behaviour from now on.

-You should clean up the following lines from the process engine configuration file in order to be consistent with this behaviour.
+You should clean up the following lines from the process engine configuration file to be consistent with this behaviour:

 ```xml
 <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration">